e28eta/e28eta.github.io/_posts/2022-03-22-couples-finance-mostly-separate-with-shared-bank-account-for-household-expenses.md

 ---
 layout: single
 title: 'Couples finance: mostly separate with shared bank account for household expenses'
-tags: [personal finance, accounting, splitwise]
+tags: [personal finance, accounting, splitwise, api]
 ---

 We've successfully used [Splitwise](https://www.splitwise.com) to track contributions to a shared bank account, as well as payment of joint expenses from that bank account *and* by each individual.